Table of Contents:

 2. a running average of squared gradients, used to scale the step size per parameter.

-\[\begin{align} m_t &= \beta_1 m_{t-1} + (1 - \beta_1) g_t \\ v_t &= \beta_2 v_{t-1} + (1 - \beta_2) g_t^2 \\ \hat{m}_t &= \frac{m_t}{1 - \beta_1^t} \\ \hat{v}*t &= \frac{v_t}{1 - \beta_2^t} \\ \theta_t &= \theta*{t-1} - \alpha \frac{\hat{m}_t}{\sqrt{\hat{v}_t} + \epsilon} \end{align}\]
+\[\begin{align} m_t &\leftarrow \beta_1 m_{t-1} + (1 - \beta_1) g_t \\ v_t &\leftarrow \beta_2 v_{t-1} + (1 - \beta_2) g_t^2 \\ \hat{m}_t &\leftarrow \frac{m_t}{1 - \beta_1^t} \\ \hat{v}_t &\leftarrow \frac{v_t}{1 - \beta_2^t} \\ \theta_t &\leftarrow \theta_{t-1} - \alpha \frac{\hat{m}_t}{\sqrt{\hat{v}_t} + \epsilon} \end{align}\]

-1. The first moment (m_t): “which direction have gradients been pointing?”
+1. The first moment (\(m_t\)): “which direction have gradients been pointing?”

 \[m_t = \beta_1 m_{t-1} + (1 - \beta_1) g_t\]

-This is a moving average of gradients. \(\beta_2\) is often set to 0.9.
+This is a moving average of gradients. \(\beta_2\) is often set to 0.9, meaning Adam keeps about 90% of the previous momentum and mixes in 10% of the new gradient.

-Instead of trusting only the current gradient (g_t), Adam remembers recent gradients.
+Instead of trusting only the current gradient (\(g_t\)), Adam remembers recent gradients.
 If gradients keep pointing in the same direction, (\(m_t\)) builds up.
 If gradients are noisy and alternate directions, (\(m_t\)) smooths them out.

 So (\(m_t\)) is like momentum.